 What is ITSM?
 A comprehensive guide to IT service management

-When your IT team is buried in tickets, struggling with shadow IT, and constantly putting out fires, it can feel frustrating and unsustainable.
+When your IT team is overwhelmed with tickets, dealing with shadow IT, and always putting out fires, it can feel frustrating.
 That’s where IT Service Management (ITSM) comes in.

-ITSM gives you a plan to deliver reliable IT services while helping teams focus on what matters most: driving business success.
-It covers everything from handling incidents and requests to improving workflows and providing consistent value.
+ITSM provides a plan to deliver reliable IT services.
+It helps teams focus on what matters most: achieving business success.
+It encompasses everything from handling incidents and requests to enhancing workflows and delivering consistent value.
 ITSM aligns your IT team with business goals.

 ITSM goes beyond keeping things running—it helps IT operations become more efficient, innovative, and focused on customer satisfaction.
-A robust ITSM framework is non-negotiable today, especially for IT operations (ITOps) teams dealing with cloud systems, automation, and hybrid workplaces.
+A strong ITSM framework is essential today.
+This is especially true for IT operations (ITOps) teams.
+They work with cloud systems, automation, and hybrid workplaces.

-In this guide, we’ll explain ITSM, why it’s essential for ITOps teams, and how to leverage it to level up your IT service delivery.
+In this guide, we will define ITSM.
+We will discuss why it is important for ITOps teams.
+We will also demonstrate how to utilize it to enhance your IT service delivery.
 Let’s get into it.

-IT service management is how IT teams manage the end-to-end delivery of IT services to their users, whether employees or customers.
-It’s a structured way to make sure IT services meet business needs, run efficiently, and produce measurable results.
+IT service management refers to the process by which IT teams deliver IT services to users.
+This includes both employees and customers.
+It’s a structured approach to ensure that IT services meet business needs, run efficiently, and deliver measurable results.

 At its core, ITSM is about processes: managing incidents, handling requests, solving problems, and delivering consistent support.
 But it’s not just about fixing things when they break.
 ITSM creates workflows that prevent issues and consistently add value.